jaded-gloryy/plant-or-naw/README.md

 aggregate_xml_data.py builds a single xml file (plant_labels.xml) from the source data.

-xmltoplantdb.ipynb is a script that take plant label data (plant_labels.xml) and adds it to a Mongodb database.
+xmltoplantdb.ipynb is a script that takes plant label data (plant_labels.xml) and adds it to a database (MongoDB).